mkhan-trustly/svradio-playlist/README.md

 Solution
 ========================================================================================================================

-The idea was to build a front-end to this application, so a RESTful service was created in the first place.
-The part of the code that actually solves the assignment is the following.
+The idea is to build a front-end to this application, so a RESTful service shall deliver the content.
+The part of the code that actually solves the task is the following.

 ```
 playlist.getSongs()